RauliL/plorth/docs/api.md

   <dd>array, number|null</dd>
 </dl>

-Searches for given value from the array and returns it's index in the array if it's included in the array and null when it's not.
+Searches for given value from the array and returns its index in the array if it's included in the array and null if it's not.

 ---